 - Plan to increase automated testing coverage through evolution of the PeopleSoft Test Framework (PTF) tool to shorten testing cycles

 - At RECONNECT Envision 2021, Oracle released the roadmap for the continued modernization and ease of use for PeopleSoft Applications.
 This includes additional automation opportunities, and eventually an “Intelligent, Autonomous PeopleSoft”

 Within the next six months, most users will continue to operate on the Selective Adoption model and will be looking to partners like Elire to help remove customizations, support resource constraints organizations are currently facing, and move PeopleSoft customers forward to be able to leverage these future capabilities through best practices to reduce operating costs and enhance user experience.

-For more information on optimizing PeopleSoft, particularly when it comes to identifying and removing customizations, register for our upcoming “Maximizing PeopleSoft: Tools for Accelerating Your PeopleSoft Transformation” webinar on July 15th, 2021.
-In the meantime, check out Elire’s PeopleSoft Continuous Delivery consulting services here on our website.
+For more information on optimizing PeopleSoft, particularly when it comes to identifying and removing customizations, view our recent webinar “Maximizing PeopleSoft: Tools for Accelerating Your PeopleSoft Transformation” .
+In the meantime, check out Elire’s PeopleSoft Services here.